 USS STARK was the last but one short hull version in the OLIVER HAZARD PERRY class of guided missile frigates.
 USS STARK was homeported in Mayport, Florida.
-Both decommissioned and stricken from the Navy list on May 7, 1999, the STARK spent the follwoing years laid up at the Naval Inactive Ship Maintenance Facility (NISMF) in Philadelphia, PA, awaiting final disposal.
+Both decommissioned and stricken from the Navy list on May 7, 1999, the STARK spent the following years laid up at the Naval Inactive Ship Maintenance Facility (NISMF) in Philadelphia, PA, awaiting final disposal.
 On October 7, 2005, the STARK was sold for scrapping to Metro Machine Corp., Philadelphia, PA.
 Scrapping was completed in June 2006.

 |General Characteristics:||Keel Laid: August 24, 1979|